Beaver/BeaverScript/README.md

 # BeaverScript

-Scipts used for automatisation of repetitive tasks when using Beaver
+Scripts used for automatisation of repetitive tasks when using Beaver

 ## Build